its-saanvi/linux-mcsr/doc/minecraft/wayland/waywall.md

 - Users on Debian-based distros may have trouble building waywall manually due to certain dependencies being far out of date.
 If you're having trouble, join the [Linux MCSR Discord server](https://discord.gg/fwZA2VJh7k).

 - Run `waywall` in a terminal to check it's installed properly.
-- Afterwards, visit the [next page of the documentation](https://tesselslate.github.io/waywall/00_setup.html) to set up your instance to launch within waywall.
+- Afterwards, visit the [next page of the documentation](https://tesselslate.github.io/waywall/00_setup.html) to patch GLFW and set up your instance to launch within waywall.
-- If successful, launching your instance should result in the window title being "waywall" instead of the usual "Minecraft":

-- If everything looks good, move to the [next section](waywall_config.html) to install an example config and learn how to customize it to your liking.
+- After this, move to the [next section](waywall_config.html) to install an example config and learn how to customize it to your liking.